 - Google Cloud Platform

 As these storage tiers get colder, a few attributes change about them.
 The storage backing them can become lower performing and there may be delays between the requesting of the data and the availability of the data.
-Note: This is different to read latency, this is a time delay before the data is available to be accessed at all, potentially as high as hours.
-But that’s not all that’s different about them!

 How to determine API call types and requirements